MSc in Preclinical Sciences

 Admission Requirements

-- Undergraduate Degree: Undergraduate degree in medical sciences (Medicine, Veterinary science, Nursing, Dentistry, Pharmacy).
+- Undergraduate Degree: Undergraduate degree in medical sciences (Medicine, Dentistry, Pharmacy, Veterinary, Nursing, and Medical-Related Fields – "College of Health Sciences and College of Sciences").

 - English Language Proficiency: Minimum English Language requirement is 50 in PTE – 6.0 in IELTS -74 in TOEFL iBT or 105 in Duolingo.